Who Was Biggie Smalls?

 But this wasn't the last that the world had heard from Biggie Smalls.
 He was featured on no fewer than five songs on Puff Daddy's 1997 album, No Way Out.
 A single from that album, "I'll Be Missing You," dedicated to Biggie's memory, won the Grammy for best rap performance by a duo or group in 1998 — ironically beating Biggie himself, whose "Mo Money Mo Problems" was nominated in the same category.
 There were two more posthumous albums using previously unreleased material: Born Again in 1999 and Duets: the Final Chapter in 2005 — featuring a host of guests including Eminem, Jay-Z, Mary J. Blige and, bizarrely, Bob Marley — also from beyond the grave — and the metal band Korn.

 The actor, rapper and comedian Jamal Woolard played Biggie Smalls in a biopic in 2009, which grossed $44 million worldwide.
 It sparked a war of words between Faith Evans and Lil' Kim, who was upset at her portrayal in the movie.
-But they have since reconciled, and Kim appears on an album of duets between Evans and Smalls.
-Titled The King and I, the album reportedly features a mix of familiar and unreleased rhymes.
+But they have since reconciled, and Kim appeared on a 2017 album of duets between Evans and Smalls, titled The King and I.

-"At the end of the day we're family, whether we like it or not," Kim said last year, shortly before she and Evans went on tour.
+"At the end of the day we're family, whether we like it or not," Kim said in 2016, shortly before she and Evans went on tour.
 "I'm part of the estate.
 She's part of the estate.
 We're a part of Big, and we both share a lot in common.
 We all realized how strong we could be together."

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!